-You are cordially invited to attend the Annual Meeting of Stockholders of Haynes International, Inc. ("Haynes") to be held Wednesday, February 27, 2019 at 10:00 a.m.
-(EST) at the Hyatt Regency Indianapolis, One South Capitol Avenue, Indianapolis, Indiana 46204.
+You are cordially invited to attend the Annual Meeting of Stockholders of Haynes International, Inc. ("Haynes") to be held Tuesday, February 25, 2020 at 10:00 a.m.
+(EST) at Conrad Indianapolis, 50 W. Washington Street, Indianapolis, Indiana 46204.

 The business to be discussed and voted upon by the stockholders at the annual meeting is described in the accompanying Notice of Annual Meeting and Proxy Statement.